ThatLinuxGuyYouKnow/Instagram-Clone/README.md

 ## Show some :heart: and star the repo to support the project.

 ## Note
-This repository is still under development and I will continue to add more features to it.
+This repo is still being revamped.

 ## Features
+* Responsive Design
  * Custom photo feed based on who you follow
  * Post photo posts from camera or gallery
    * Like posts